Cherry Hill Residents:

 Return to top

-Service is a high priority of the Cherry Hill Public Library.
-Children of all ages are welcome and encouraged to use the Library’s materials, programs and services, and every effort is made to have a pleasant, warm and inviting library building.
-At the same time, the Library is an open, public building and the well-being and safety of young children left alone is a serious concern.
-Unattended children left alone for an extended period of time often become bored, restless, or disruptive.
-Some, especially younger children, can become frightened or anxious.
+Exceptional service is of high priority to the Cherry Hill Public Library; the Library is dedicated to providing a welcoming, exciting and safe environment for its patrons.
+While children of all ages are welcome and encouraged to use the Library’s materials, programs and services, parents and caregivers must be aware that the Library is an open, public building and the well-being and safety of young children left alone or unsupervised is a serious concern.
+It is for the safety of each child that the Library has adopted the Safe Child Policy.

-An unattended child may be defined as a young child unable to care for himself/herself when left in the Library without a parent or responsible adult within sight or sound range, any child left unattended for long periods of time on a regular basis, or any child not picked up at closing time It is not the intention of the Library to seek out unattended children, but rather to have a reasoned response prepared when a problem presents itself.
-For these reasons the following policy and procedures have been established.
+An unattended child may be defined as a child unable to care for himself/herself when left in the Library without a parent or responsible adult within sight or sound range, any child left unattended for long periods of time, or any child not picked up at closing time.

-- A child under the age of 18 with no means of getting home when the Library closes is a stranded minor.
-Fifteen minutes after the Library closes to the public, the police will be called to take custody of the child.
+- A child under the age of 14 with no means of getting home when the Library closes is considered a stranded minor.

-If the Library is closing due to inclement weather or other emergency, and an unattended child is left at the Library without transportation home, the Library staff will allow the child to call for a ride home.
-If a child is unable to contact a parent, guardian, or caregiver, Library staff will remain no longer than 15 minutes after closing.
-At that time the Cherry Hill Township Police will be contacted and the child will be placed in their care.
+If the Library is closing due to inclement weather or other emergency, and an unattended child is left at the Library without transportation home, the Library staff will allow the child to call for a ride home using a library phone.
+At all regular or early closings, if a child is unable to contact a parent, guardian, or caregiver, the Cherry Hill Township Police will be contacted and the child will be placed in their care.
+Library staff will remain no longer than 15 minutes after closing.

-- If a child is found without a parent or caregiver, the following procedures will be followed:
+If a child is found without a parent or caregiver during library hours, the following procedures will be followed:

 - Staff will attempt to comfort the child, if necessary.

-- Staff will try to locate the parent or caregiver in the Library and explain the Unattended Children Policy.
+- Staff will try to locate the parent or caregiver in the Library and provide a Safe Child Policy to the parent or caregiver.

-- Staff will call the Cherry Hill Township Police to pick up the child if the parent or caregiver cannot be located within 30 minutes.
-Staff will notify the Director that the police have been called.
+- Staff will call the Cherry Hill Township Police to pick up the child if the parent or caregiver cannot be located within the Library.
+Staff will notify the Director and Library Services Manager of the situation when police are called.

 - Staff will encourage an unattended child to contact the parent or guardian if it is within 15 minutes of closing time.
-If a parent or caregiver cannot be reached or does not arrive with 15 minutes of closing, the Library will call the Cherry Hill Township Police to pick up the child.
+If a parent or caregiver cannot be reached or does not arrive upon closing, the Library will call the Cherry Hill Township Police to pick up the child.
 Staff will notify the Director that police have been called.

-- Two staff members – the Librarian-in-charge and the control officer -- will remain with the child until the parent or caregiver or police arrive.
+- The Librarian-in-Charge and/or the security officer – will remain with the child until the parent or caregiver or police arrive.

-- A note will be left on the Library door stating “Unattended child is in the custody of the Cherry Hill Township Police, 820 Mercer Street, 856-665-1200,” once the child is in the care of the police.
-Names will not be stated on the sign.
+- A sign will be left on the Library door stating “Unattended child is in the custody of the Cherry Hill Township Police, 820 Mercer Street, 856-665-1200,” once the child is in the care of the police.
+The child’s identity will not be stated on the sign.

 Return to top